-All students will have a permanent parking space in the parking lot.
-Students are to park ONLY in their assigned park and the decal must always be displayed.
+Students will have the opportunity to purchase a parking space in the student parking lot that meet the outline criteria on the student parking regulations.
+Students are to park ONLY in their assigned parking space and the decal must always be displayed.
 Student cars parked illegally anywhere on campus are subject to towing.
 If another car is parked in your assigned space, please notify the front office, giving as much information about the car as possible.
 Park in a visitor's space or in the circle in front of the school ONLY when the above situation occurs.
-At no time should students park in the bus parking lot or in the fire lane
+At no time should students park in the bus parking lot or in the fire lane.